snowplow/marketing-attribution-accelerator/content/_index.md

 !['logo-banner'](images/logo_banner_2.png)

+### Fractribution Accelerator

+#### Introduction

-Welcome to the **Fractribution** accelerator.
-This is an accelerator to demonstrate and guide you on how to run fractional attribution analysis on Snowplow data, coined 'Fractribution'.
+This accelerator will guide you to run fractional attribution analysis on Snowplow data.
 Fractional attribution allows you to attribute the value of a conversion to one or more channels depending on the conversion pathway.
-As a result, it becomes possible to determine the revenue per channel, as well as ROAS<sup>*</sup> once you have cost data for each marketing channel.
+As a result, it becomes possible to determine the revenue per channel, as well as ROAS* once you have cost data for each marketing channel.
 Once finished, you will be able to enhance your strategic marketing decisions, such as channel investment and focus, in a more data informed way.

 Here you will learn to: